RyanMadsen/wagon-middleman-boilerplate/app source/README.md

 # How to finalize a build

+Use Ctrl+Shift+Slash to block comment/uncomment in config.rb.

+    - ex. ctrl + shift + /

+These are commented out as they break staging to Heroku.

-`In the config.rb do the following:`
+In the config.rb do the following:

+    - uncomment require 'extensions/sitemap.rb'

     - uncomment activate :favicon_maker

+    - uncomment activate :imageoptim

     - uncomment activate :minify_css

     - uncomment activate :minify_javascript

+    - uncomment activate :sitemap_generator

     - uncomment activate :gzip

-`Confirm the following are correct on each pages data:`
+Confirm the following are correct on each pages frontmatter:

     - title